 Traditionally, the hunt begins at noon on the Friday in January before Martin Luther King Jr. Day, during MIT's Independent Activity Period (IAP).
-At the start of the hunt, all of the teams congregate in MIT's Lobby 7, where the hunt organizers reveal the year's theme in an opening skit and pass out starting materials.
+At the start of the hunt, all of the teams congregate in Kresge Auditorium (originally, it was in MIT's Lobby 7 as seen above), where the hunt organizers reveal the year's theme in an opening skit and pass out starting materials.
 The teams then adjourn to their bases and access the first puzzles of the hunt online.
-Teams can consist of any number of people, from around a dozen to over a hundred!
+Teams may consist of any number of people, from around a dozen to over a hundred!
 Large teams often have a significant percentage of their members participating remotely through email, phone, video-conferencing, instant messaging and team wikis.

-Early hunts had between 30 and 40 puzzles; however, in recent years, that number has increased dramatically.
-The 2013 hunt, the longest on record at 73 hours (!), had over 150 puzzles.
+Early hunts had between 30 and 40 puzzles; however, in recent years, that number has increased dramatically (some reaching 200!).
+The 2013 hunt, the longest on record at more than 75 hours (!), had over 150 puzzles.
 These puzzles can be crosswords, anagrams, cryptograms, number puzzles, multimedia puzzles, geometrical puzzles, physical challenges, mystery trails, scavenger hunts, inter-team games, or anything else that the hunt organizers can think up.
 The puzzles may or may not be obvious, may or may not have instructions, and (rarely) may not even be solvable!

 Puzzles often require knowledge of the MIT campus and culture.
-Although it is not required that all participants have an MIT affiliation, most teams are made up predominantly of current MIT students.
+Although it is not required that all participants have an MIT affiliation, most teams with current MIT students have some advantages.